LanguageMachines/LuigiNLP/README.md

 A workflow can be run parallelised for multiple input files as well:

     $ luiginlp --module luiginlp.modules.frog Parallel --component Frog --inputfiles test.rst,test2.rst

+You can always pass component-specific parameters by using the component name as a prefix.
+For instance, the Frog component takes an option ``skip``, you can use ``--Frog-skip`` to explicitly set it.